children and teenagers are diagnosed every year in Switzerland.

 The sailing trips

 How to participate?
 Every young person living in Switzerland, aged 8 to 21 who has completed cancer treatment (even a long time ago) deserves a place on a Léman hope trip.
 As the number of places is directly linked to the donations we receive, we cannot yet guarantee the number of places per year.
-In 2021, 24 young people are already registered for the sailing trip from 7 to 10 July and from 14 to 18 July with 3 sailboats per trip.
-Contact us now to experience a life changing adventure in 2022.
+In 2022, 48 places are offered to young survivors in Switzerland.
+The sailing trip will take place on Lake Geneva from 9 to 13 July 2022 and from 16 to 20 July 2022.
+Registrations will be open from 15 February in honour of the International Child Cancer Day.
+Contact us now to benefit from this gift in 2022.

 In groups of four, the children spend 4 days and 4 nights on Lake Geneva onboard a sailing boat which is between 8 m and 10 m long.
 They experience sailing and taking part in the sailing actions, discovering the beauty of the lake, swimming, playing, cooking, washing up dishes and more.
 The boats stop in a different port every night allowing children to discover new places around the lake and to share an unforgettable adventure.